Case1440/super-succotash/README.md

 ## Summary

--The goal was to create a basic portfolio that I can build onto as I go and so that future employers can see my work that I have done.
+-The goal was to create a interface using mysql to allow employeers to easily view, change, or delete all roles, departments, and employees.

 ## Authors